 Intermediate to advanced middle school players will participate in this class, geared toward enhancing the skills needed to play at the varsity high school level.
 Focus will be on placement, spins, serving and strategy.
 Footwork will be emphasized, and out-of-class match play will be encouraged.
 The drills speed up, as does the pace of shots.

-This is the entry-level class in our High Performance track for players actively pursuing high levels of tournament play.
+This is our High Performance track for players actively pursuing high levels of tournament play and college tennis.
 Spaces will be limited, and admission to the class is subject to staff approval.
-Mandatory weekly out-of-class practice and match play, and an active tournament schedule is required for consideration for this class.
-A strong work ethic and skill development demonstrated through the Tournament Prep and High School classes should set these players apart.
+TTC membership, mandatory weekly out-of-class practice and match play, and an active tournament schedule is required for consideration for these classes.
+A strong work ethic and skill development demonstrated through the Junior Champs, Tournament Prep, and High School classes should set these players apart.
 Contact Colby for details.

-This class is designed to train the aspiring elite level junior to reach his or her potential.
+The highest competitive level at TTC.
+Players in the group are very comfortable with tournament play and compete at the highest competitive levels.
+Players in this group have set high goals for themselves that often include playing after high school.
+There is less focus on technique, and more focus on point development with a high degree of mental fortitude.
 This class will require commitment on the part of the player and parent, and outstanding tournament or high school results are a must for participation.
-The Pods feed into this class, and CPT participation is subject to approval from the TTC teaching staff.
+The If the above requirements are met, the other Academy classes feed into this class, and CPT participation is subject to approval from the TTC teaching staff.
 This is a high value program, incorporating written assignments, serious conditioning, and match play.
 Contact Colby for details.

 Parks & Rec Classes